Toodyay, Western Australia: Toodyay since 1910

-In May 1910, due to confusion with the New South Wales city of Newcastle, a name-change to Toodyay was proposed and the original townsite, which had by this time declined substantially, became West Toodyay.
+In May 1910, due to confusion with the New South Wales city of Newcastle.
+All too often the problem of duplicated place names was causing mail to go astray.
+One instance of mail going astray concerned an item discovered by Sir John Forrest.
+A beautiful French ormolu clock had been delivered mistakenly to Newcastle, New South Wales, where it had sat unclaimed.
+Forrest recognised that the clock belonged to William Demasson of Newcastle, Western Australia, and arranged for it to be restored to its rightful owner.
+This incident is known to have contributed to the call for change.
+In February 1910, the Municipal Council held a referendum and, by a slim majority, it was decided to change the name of the town to Toodyay.
+On 6 May 1910, it was declared that the town of Newcastle would henceforth be known as Toodyay and the old town of Toodyay would henceforth be known as West Toodyay.
+The original townsite, which had by this time declined substantially, became West Toodyay.

 The Heritage Council of Western Australia lists over one hundred places of historical significance in or near Toodyay, including cottages (some of which are now ruins), homesteads, shops, churches, parks and railway infrastructure.
 The State Register of Heritage Buildings includes the Gaol, Connor's Mill, Toodyay Public Library, the old Toodyay Post Office and the old Toodyay Fire Station, as well as several other historic sites.
 The historic architecture of shops and residences along the main street, Stirling Terrace, presents a distinctive frontage termed the Stirling Terrace Streetscape Group.

 Some of the buildings are also listed on the Australian Heritage Database.
 They include the Freemasons Hotel, the Victoria Hotel, and Urwin's Store on Stirling Terrace, and Butterly's Cottage on Harper Road.

 The current Toodyay District High School was established in 1954, replacing an older building constructed in 1886.

 In 1986 the town was the location used to film the movie Shame.